IPD (in children)

 - Wear a mask, mouth shut and nose when coughing or sneezing.

 The symptoms of IPD patients differ according to the type of organ that is infected. and age of the patient

-- Meningitis : Patients with pneumococcal meningitis have fever, headache, lethargy, and may have seizures. especially in young children.
+- Meningitis : Patients with pneumococcal meningitis have fever, headache, drowsiness and may experience seizures, especially in young children.

 - Infectious diseases in the bloodstream : Patients with pneumococcal disease, high fever, hypothermia, low blood pressure and pediatric patients may experience seizures.

 - Pneumonia : Patients with pneumococcal disease, high fever and asthma often develop more quickly than those with viral pneumonia.
 Numococcal pneumonia may follow a viral infection, especially the influenza virus.